Table of Contents

-This method is the opposite of cash basis accounting which recognizes net income when money is received, not when goods or services are rendered.
+The accounts payable accrual process is the opposite of cash basis accounting, which recognizes net income when money is received, not when goods or services are rendered.
 The cash-basis method is much less accurate than the accrual, although it seems to be more popular among small business owners.

 What is Accounts Payable?